CONSTABOOST™ (BOOSTER PUMP SYSTEM) FOR WELL WATER

 Well pump start frequency and pump run duration depend on the drawdown of the pressure tank you now have – or the one you select — and the delivery rate of your well pump.
 If you have a pressure tank, like the Well-X-Trol WX302 (26”D x 47”H), you can withdraw about 29 gallons before the well pump comes on if your pressure switch is running on a 30/50 cycle.
 It will take 14.5 minutes for 29 gallons to transfer from the well pressure tank to the ConstaBoost tank through a fill restricted to 2 gpm.
 While the ConstaBoost™ tank is filling, the well pump will come on every 14.5 minutes and withdraw 29 gallons from the well.

 If your well pump can supply 7 gallons per minute to the pressure tank, it will run for 29÷7, or 4.14 minutes, each time it comes on.

-A Well Share can become a problem, particularly when well yield is barely or less than adequate.
-A running toilet, stuck stock tank fill, or loss of control at any outlet can result in an empty well and everyone left with no water.
+A well share can become a problem, particularly when well yield is barely or less than adequate.
+A running toilet, stuck stock tank fill, or loss of control at any outlet can result in an empty well and everyone left without water.

 If each home on the well share has a Herculan ConstaBoost™ (Booster Pump System) with the fill rate restricted to their share of the water, no one can empty the well.
-If a toilet runs at their house, their tank could be pumped empty, but the well will not be affected.
+If a toilet runs at one house, that one tank could be pumped empty, but the well will not be affected.
 Other users will still have water, and there will be water to refill the empty tank once the problem is fixed.
 The built-in water meter reveals abusers.

 If others on the well share are not interested in an HCB, a single user can install one.
 The well can still be emptied by someone else’s negligence, but the family with the HCB will still have water long after everyone else has run out.